ncasaux/camel-plantuml/README.md

 - each producer is rendered as a labelled arrow (`to`,`toD`,`enrich`,`wireTap` or `recipientList`) which connects a route to an endpoint.
 - it is possible to connect the routes to each other, if you don't want to display the "internal" endpoints on the diagram.

-## Versions
-There is a version for the two Camel major versions.
-Both versions uses Java `1.8`.

-### Camel 2.x
-Resources (jar or zip) to use are `camel2-plantuml-*`.
-It has been built with Camel version `2.20.4`.
-The jar is a OSGi bundle, and can be used with Apache ServiceMix/Apache Karaf.

-### Camel 3.x
-Resources (jar or zip) to use are `camel3-plantuml-*`.
-It has been built with Camel version `3.4.4`.
-The jar is a OSGi bundle, and can be used with Apache ServiceMix/Apache Karaf.

 ## How to use ?
 This tool can be used in two different ways: